Sit ‘n Sleep: The Sleeping Giant

 Stern hit the L.A. airwaves and immediately became the number one morning show with the prized male 18 – 49 demographic.
 The radio show was the perfect vehicle for building Sit ‘n Sleep’s credibility.
 In live reads, Stern urged his loyal listeners to go to Sit ‘n Sleep and pay a visit to his buddy, CEO Larry Miller.
 Immediately, Sit ‘n Sleep’s sales went through the roof.

-By 2007, Sit ‘n Sleep had reached 100 million in annual sales.
+The great recession did major damage to the United States housing market.
+As an industry closely tied to the housing market, the mattress business was in serious trouble.
+By 2007, Sit ‘n Sleep had reached $100 million in annual sales.
 But the great recession hit hard.
-By 2008, Sit ‘n Sleep fell to just 79 million in annual sales.
-Once people’s property values fell they stopped using their homes like ATMS and the mattress business suffered.
+By 2008, Sit ‘n Sleep fell to just $79 million in annual sales.
+Once people’s property values fell, they stopped using their homes like ATMs and the mattress business suffered.
 The common retail philosophy was to ‘just have another sale’ but when people don’t have any money or can’t get credit, another sale won’t help.

 Changing Sit ‘n Sleep’s message required some intense research.
 It was one study that changed the conversation completely.
 “The average mattress will double its weight in ten years as a result of being filled with dust mites and their detritus.” – The Wall Street Journal article revealed.

 According to the study highlighted in the article, a mattress can double in weight after eight years due to the accumulation of dead skin cells, body oils, sweat, and dust mites.
 Miller wanted to change the way Sit ‘n Sleep talked to people and wound up changing the entire conversation.